Health Risks and Property Damage

 The initial step in getting and keeping pigeons out of any specific area is to make it as inhospitable as possible.
 Pigeons prefer to nest in high, out-of-the-way places like awnings, rafters, ledges, and attics.
 Search your property for any places that would make a excellent safe haven and seal them off using screens, fillers and plates.

-There are lots of techniques of deterring pigeons; the one that you pick should be based on your specific requirements.
+There are lots of techniques to deter pigeons; the one that you pick should be based on your specific requirements.

 A tactile repellent is any device or substance that may deter a pigeon from landing on or touching a surface.